Gibberlin/VoiceAssistant/README.md

 # Voice Assistant

 This is Simple Voice Assistant tool made with Python.
 That is free to use and Open Source.
-Feel free to use it in your personal projects. ;-)
+Feel free to use it in your personal projects.
+*This program is only supported on windows.
+Support for other OSs will be added soon.*
+;-)